Bengal Tiger : Interesting Facts, Habitat, Pictures

 Grooming

 Grooming is an important part of the tiger's day as is for any feline.
 They use their tongue to groom and oil their coats.
 This grooming technique also helps to remove loose hairs and dirt from their fur.
-This keeps their coat in good condition.
+This helps maintain the condition of their coat.

 Shedding